klaxalk/linux-setup/README.md

 - **shift down** gain control of nested tmux
 - **shift up** regain control of thr mother tmux

+### Custom TMUX config

+If you wish to use your own tmux config besides mine, create a file **~/.my.tmux.conf**, it will be sourced automatically if it exists.

 ## TMUXINATOR

 I forked TMUXINATOR (https://github.com/tmuxinator/tmuxinator) and made no changes to it.
 I suggest to read its tutorials.